BenchmarksStack Ranking

 Key Distinction

-FHE: Data never decrypted, even during processing
+FHE: Data never decrypted, even during processing.
+The mathematical guarantee holds regardless of who owns the hardware.

 Security Model Comparison